pngme/sample-android-app-java/README.md

 1. The SDK supports Android API version 16+
 1. The SDK enables your app to:
    1. Register a mobile phone user with Pngme
-   1. Request SMS permissions from the user using a [Permission Dialog Flow](.docs/permission_flow.gif)
    1. Periodically send data to Pngme to analyze financial events
 1. Using the SDK requires an **SDK Token**
    - [**Sign up for a free Pngme Dashboard account**](https://admin.pngme.com) then access your SDK token from the [Keys page](https://admin.pngme.com/keys)
    - Use the `test` SDK token during development but replace with the `production` SDK token before deploying your app to the Google Play store
+   - A custom consent dialog for requesting SMS permissions from the user.
+You can follow the design guide [here](https://drive.google.com/file/d/1SAc4Wt62mYUleDfSme3GMG9yyDT8omwP/view) to create a custom dialog.

 <p align="center">
   <img src="https://raw.githubusercontent.com/pngme/sample-android-app-flutter/main/.docs/webconsole_keys.png" width=450 height=300/>